 Average home values here are a little under $1.8M as of the beginning of 2021.
 Though you can easily spend several million for a modern multi storey estate with outdoor fireplaces and thousands of square feet of living space.
 Prices here are forecast to rise an average of $1.94M by November 2021.

 Maple Valley has become one of the most popular suburbs of Seattle to move to.
-With an average home price of under $500k, home buyers can get a lot of home for the money here.
+With an average home price of just over $560k, home buyers can get a lot of home for the money here.
 It’s ideal for families looking for lots of living space on a more reasonable budget.
 Though prices may rise almost 12% in 2021 according to forecasts.

 Choose rustic farmhouses, spacious single family estates, and brand new construction townhouses.
 Or find a vacant lot and build your own dream home here.

-With an average home price under $700,000, Snoqualmie offers a good balance between cost and commute.
+With an average home price under $800,000, Snoqualmie offers a good balance between cost and commute.
 Though prices are expected to rise by almost another 12% over the next year.
 You’ll still only be 25 miles from Seattle proper, but with plenty of beautiful open space.

 Here you’ll find PGA level golf, shopping and many backdrops that were used in the Twin Peaks TV show.
 Housing options range from modest single family homes to newer row houses and vacant land with spectacular mountain views for crafting your own dream residence.

-Sammamish it technically one of the more recently incorporated areas of Seattle.
+Sammamish is technically one of the more recently incorporated areas of Seattle.
 Most of the homes and townhouses available here are new construction.
 You can still commute from here if you wish.
-This plus the great natural beauty of the area puts the average price tag just over $1M.
+This plus the great natural beauty of the area puts the average home price tag just over $1M.
 That could rise an extra $160,000 in the months ahead.
 Though it may be well worth it for those buyers who really crave the best of all worlds.

 Washington continues to attract many businesses and new residents who love the low income taxes, amazing nature, views and lifestyle.
 There are plenty of places to choose to live, work, explore or start a business.
 Downtown certainly isn’t for everyone, given how busy, chaotic, and noisy it can get.
 Those with families may especially love this collection of the best suburbs to buy a home to enjoy the proximity to nature.
 Find the one that matches your budget, house size, view and commute requirements and get approved for a home loan today.